 The analog option involves transferring the audio from a DualSense controller to your computer, by connecting the controller either to a capture device or a card that has analog audio input port.
 For this, you need a male-male 3.5mm audio cable.

-Alternatively, if your capture device or card does not have the necessary port, you connect the controller to your computer with a male-male 3.5mm audio cable.
-The computer must then have an analog input port.
+Alternatively, if your capture device or card does not have the necessary port, connect your controller to your computer with a male-male 3.5mm audio cable.
+The computer must, however, have an analog input port.
 Note that the 3.5mm audio input is known as line-in port.
 It is not the same as a mic port for a microphone, nor as a line-out port that is meant for speakers and headphones.

 If the capture device, the capture card or the computer do not have the necessary port, you can use a USB line-in adapter or a separate sound card that has an analog 3.5mm input and a digital output.
 In this case it is also important to check that the adapter or the sound card is for audio input, not for microphone input, nor for headphone or speaker output.